 After packing my car (to the brim) and drove up to Los Angeles from San Diego (Nick flew in from San Francisco), I stopped by Panda Express for a quick meal.
 You can image my surprise when my fortune cookie read: "An Investment Opportunity Will Profit You."

 With that good fortune in mind and only a few days to finish prep we got to work: building IKEA furniture, hanging ornaments, and of course - practicing the pitch.

-We also made flash cards to review our financials.
-It was the first time we used flash cards since college.
-While the pitch was the primary focus of our preparation, we knew we would be getting grilled by the sharks as soon as we finished our pitch, and we needed to be prepared to answer very detailed questions about our business.
-While we knew our numbers well, there's a big difference between knowing roughly what your revenues and profits are versus knowing exactly what your COGS, gross profit, net profit, conversion rate, and customer acquisition costs are.
-We had lots of stuff to memorize and little time to do it.
+We made flash cards to review our financials and the gritty details about our business that we knew the Sharks would grill us on.
+There's a big difference between knowing roughly what your revenues/profits are versus knowing exactly your COGS, gross profit, net profit, conversion rate, and customer acquisition costs.
+We had lots of numbers to memorize and very little time to do it.

 Five of our friends (soon to be models) arrived to the hotel room Friday night to practice a few "cat-walk’ run throughs.
 It was comforting to have some of our best friends at the hotel with us (and we were grateful they were willing to show their faces on live television in front of 7 million viewers while wearing Christmas sweaters).